Corporations and government requiring a Covid vaccination on pain of losing employment are testing people to weed them out of their organizations.

 Ditto the government.
 They have no idea about Covid and they can’t admit it.
 They are tired of dissenters, though, and losing control over people who understand that government is clueless.

-Time to get their bully on.
+Time for the Biden government to get their bully on.
 The people enforcing political correctness and vaccine requirements for them today are just the vanguard of the zealots to come.

 For now, let’s identify dissenters.
 Fire them and send them into a poverty stricken Room 101.